To the Members of Orbit Exports Limited

 (b) The discrepancies noticed on physical verification of inventory as compared to bookrecords were not material and have been appropriately dealt with in the books of accounts.

 (iii) The Company has not granted any loans secured or unsecured to companies firmslimited liability partnerships or other parties covered in the register maintained undersection 189 of the Act.
-Accordingly para 3(iii)(a) to (c) of the Order regardingterms and conditions of such loans and repayment of such loans etc. are not applicable to theCompany.
+Accordingly paragraph 3(iii)(a) to (c) of the Order regardingterms and conditions of such loans and repayment of such loans etc. are not applicable tothe Company.

-(v) The Company has complied with the directives issued by the Reserve Bank of Indiaand the provisions of sections 73 to 76 or any other relevant provisions of the Act andthe rules framed there under to the extent applicable.
-We are informed by the managementthat no order has been passed by the Company Law Board or National Company Law Tribunal orReserve Bank of India or any court or any other tribunal in this regard.
+(v) The Company has complied with the directives issued by the Reserve Bank of Indiaand the provisions of section 73 to 76 or any other relevant provisions of the Act andthe rules framed there under to the extent applicable.
+We are informed by the Managementthat no order has been passed by the Company Law Board or National Company Law Tribunal orReserve Bank of India or any court or any other tribunal in this regard.

-(viii) The Company has not defaulted in repayment of dues to any financialinstitutions banks or debenture holders.
+(viii) The Company has not defaulted in repayment of dues to any financialinstitutions banks government or debenture holders.

 (ix) The Company has raised term loans during the year which have been applied for thepurpose for which they were raised.

-(xii) In our opinion the Company is not a Nidhi Company.
-Therefore para 3(xii) of theOrder are not applicable to the Company.
+(xii) In our opinion and according to the information and explanation given to us theCompany is not a Nidhi Company.
+Accordingly paragraph 3(xii) of the Order is notapplicable to the Company.

-(xv) Based on our audit procedures performed for the purpose of reporting the true andfair view of the financial statements the Company has not entered intonon-cash transactions with directors.
-We have been informed that no such transaction have beenentered into with person connected with directors.
-Accordingly para 3(xv) of the Orderis not applicable to the Company.
+(xv) Based on our audit procedures performed for the purpose of reporting the true andfair view of the standalone financial statements the Company has not entered intonon-cash transactions with directors.
+We have been informed that no such transaction havebeen entered into with person connected with directors.
+Accordingly paragraph 3(xv) ofthe Order is not applicable to the Company.

-(xvi) The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.
+(xvi) The Company is not required to be registered under Section 45 IA of the ReserveBank of India Act 1934.

-Referred to in paragraph 2(f) under the heading "Report on Other Legal andRegulatory Requirements" of our report on even date to the financial statements ofthe Company for the year endedMarch 31 2020
+Annexure B - referred to in paragraph 2(f) under "Report on Other Legal andRegulatory Requirements" of our Independent Auditor's report of even date to themembers of Orbit Exports Limited on the Standalone Financial Statements for the year endedMarch 31 2020

 Report on the Internal Financial Controls under section 143(3)(i) of the Act

-We have audited the internal financial controls over financial reporting of OrbitExports Limited ("the Company") as of March 31 2017 in conjunction with ouraudit of the standalone financial statements of the Company for the period ended on thatdate.
+We have audited the internal financial controls with reference to standalone financialstatements of Orbit Exports Limited ("the Company") as of March 31 2020in conjunction with our audit of the standalone financial statements of the Company forthe year ended on that date.

 Management's Responsibility for Internal Financial Controls with reference toStandalone Financial Statements

-The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants ofIndia ("ICAI").
-These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence toCompany's policies the safeguarding of its assets the prevention and detection of fraudsand errors the accuracy andcompleteness of the accounting records and the timelypreparation of reliable financial information as required under the Act.
+The Company's management is responsible for establishing and maintaining internalfinancial controls based on the internal controls with reference to financial statementscriteria established by the Company considering the essential components of internalcontrol stated in the Guidance Note on Audit of Internal Financial Controls over FinancialReporting ("Guidance Note") issued by the Institute of Chartered Accountants ofIndia ("ICAI").
+These responsibilities include the design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the orderly and efficient conduct of its business including adherence toCompany's policies the safeguarding of its assets the prevention and detection of fraudsand errors the accuracy and completeness of the accounting records and the timelypreparation of reliable financial information as required under the Act.

-Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting("the Guidance Note") and the Standards on Auditing issued by ICAI and deemedto be prescribed under section 143(10) of the Act to the extent applicable to an audit ofinternal financial controls both applicable to an audit of Internal Financial Controlsand both issued by the Institute of Chartered Accountants of India.
-Those Standards andthe Guidance Note require thatwe comply with ethical requirements and plan and performthe audit to obtain reasonable assurance about whether adequate internal financialcontrols over financial reporting was established and maintained and if such controls operated effectively in allmaterial respects.
+Our responsibility is to express an opinion on the Company's internal financialcontrols with reference to financial statements based on our audit.
+We conducted our auditin accordance with the Guidance Note and the Standards on Auditing issued by the ICAI anddeemed to be prescribed under section 143(10) of the Act to the extent applicable to anaudit of internal financial controls both applicable to an audit of Internal FinancialControls and both issued by the ICAI.
+Those Standards and the Guidance Note require thatwe comply with ethical requirements and plan and perform the audit to obtain reasonableassurance about whether adequate internal financial controls with reference to financialstatements was established and maintained and if such controls operated effectively in allmaterial respects.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemwith reference to financial statements.

 Meaning of Internal Financial Controls with reference to Standalone FinancialStatements

-Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or impropermanagement override of controls material misstatements due to error or fraud may occurand not be detected.
-Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the riskthat the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance withthe policies or procedures may deteriorate.
+Because of the inherent limitations of internal financial controls with reference tostandalone financial statements including the possibility of collusion or impropermanagement override of controls material misstatements due to error or fraud may occurand not be detected.
+Also projections of any evaluation of the internal financialcontrols with reference to financial statements to future periods are subject to the riskthat the internal financial controls with reference to standalone financial statements maybecome inadequate because of changes in conditions or that the degree of compliance withthe policies or procedures may deteriorate.

 | ||For G. M. Kapadia & Co.
 Chartered Accountants Firm's Registration No: 104767W |